-The Coronavirus pandemic affected the home insurance industry in many ways, and insurance agencies throughout the United States had to adjust the way they do things.
+The COVID-19 pandemic affected the home insurance industry in many ways, and insurance agencies throughout the United States had to adjust the way they do things.
 One of these changes is the use of technologies like video conferencing and remote working.
 While companies have been using these trends way before the pandemic, they have become the go-to solutions for many businesses nowadays, including insurance companies.

 Insurers are not the only ones adapting to these changes, though, as homeowners also have a lot of adjustments and learning to do.
 The new normal way of doing things can be challenging for policyholders, too.

 If you are a homeowner with a current policy or plan to purchase one soon, it’s best to first talk to your insurance agent.
-To give you an idea of what to expect, here are important homeowners’ insurance policy FAQs that focus on adjustments made in the light of COVID-19.
+To give you an idea of what to expect, here are important homeowners’ insurance policy FAQs that focus on adjustments made in light of COVID-19.

 Homeowners Insurance FAQs in the Time of COVID-19